translunar/translunar.github.io/_posts/2023-10-11-four-types-of-verbal-consent.md

  Depending on the circumstances, we may expect people to opt in (_enthusiastic_, _affirmative_) or opt out (_no means no_, _token no_).

- Clearly, it's still possible to introduce ambiguity with non-verbal cues; it's possible to imagine scenarios where even a "Leave me the fuck alone!" is actually a playful yes, and herein lies one of the challenges of using the _token no_ framework, and why in some groups people have [safe words](https://dictionary.cambridge.org/dictionary/english/safe-word) ("Pineapple!
+ Clearly, it's still possible to introduce ambiguity with non-verbal cues; it's possible to imagine scenarios where even a "Leave me the fuck alone!" is actually a playful yes, and herein lies one of the challenges of using the _token no_ framework, and why in some contexts people have [safe words](https://dictionary.cambridge.org/dictionary/english/safe-word) ("Pineapple!
 PINEAPPLE!").

 The astute reader will also note that a refusal in each framework is acquiescence in the one to its right.
 For example, if I say "Sure," someone using enthusiastic consent might hear a no, but someone using affirmative consent will undoubtedly hear a yes.
 Likewise, if I say nothing using an affirmative consent framework (a refusal), someone using an opt-out framework may interpret agreement.
 And finally, if someone says no in _no means no_, a clear refusal, a person using _token no_ may believe they received consent.